aptech/docs/docs/CR-csvWriteM.rst

 Basic Example
 +++++++++++++

-Write the contents from a matrix to a new file named  mydata.csv located in your current working directory.
+Write the contents from a matrix to a new file named  ``myfile.csv`` located in your current working directory.

 ::